6XGate/6xmailer/readme.txt

 will change.

-If anyone would like to help me with coding, documentation, or any other aspect of this mailer such as themes or language packs, then goto www.sixxgate.da.ru and e-mail me at the e-mail address under the Contacting Us page.
+If anyone would like to help me with coding, documentation, or any other aspect of this mailer such as themes or language packs, then goto [old site removed] and e-mail me at the e-mail address under the Contacting Us page.